UK passengers hit by flight disruption due to flooding at Dubai airport

 Many flights were delayed by several hours on Tuesday, such as one operated by Emirates which landed at Heathrow more than five hours behind schedule at 9.30pm.

+British Airways said in a statement: “Airport restrictions caused by adverse weather mean that like other airlines, we’ve had to adjust our schedule to Dubai.

+“We’re in contact with affected customers to provide them with support, including refund and rebooking options.”

-Dubai International Airport – which is the world’s second busiest airport – was deluged on Tuesday after the UAE was hit by the most rain it has recorded in data going back to 1949.
+Dubai International Airport – which is the world’s second busiest airport – was deluged from Monday night into Tuesday as the UAE saw the most rain it has recorded in data going back to 1949.

 The airport issued a statement on Wednesday which said: “We advise you not to come to the airport, unless absolutely necessary.